 Well, the drums wear you out after a while – too repetitive.
 This sometimes sounds like a weird version of jingle-bells caught in a Stephen King movie.
 I would have like the guitars to be a bit more present too, but this is a matter of taste and style of course.

 Déjà-vu for sure, but not with this band as we know it.
 But then the typical Lacuna Coil brand sweeps in, so some relief at last.
 They scream that one to the world with an energy that – for sure – is new.

 Broken Things and Delirium (the title track) keep on pounding right on forward, whereas the latter really shines.
 The lyrics talk a lot about killing, escaping, hate and such.
-Not bad in all and aligned to the theme, but after the 50-iest time of hearing the word kill, it starts to wear you out.
+Not bad in all and aligned to the theme after all.
+But after the 50-iest time of hearing the word kill, it starts to wear you out.